lxw0109/threadpool/README.rst

 Due to the parallel nature of threads, you have to keep some things in mind:

-* Do not use simultaneous threads for tasks were they compete for a single, scarce resource (e.g. a harddisk or stdout).
+* Do not use simultaneous threads for tasks where they compete for a single, scarce resource (e.g. a harddisk or stdout).
 This will probably be slower than taking a serialized approach.